osteele/audio2anki/docs/pipeline_design_spec.md

 The pipeline is implemented as a sequence of Python functions, where each function:
 1. Explicitly declares its inputs through parameter names
-2. Produces artifacts that become inputs for subsequent stages
+2. Produces one or more named artifacts that become inputs for subsequent stages
 3. Receives a context object containing pipeline-wide configuration and progress tracking

 ### Key Features

+- **Artifact-Centric Design:** Each pipeline function produces one or more named artifacts
-- **Explicit Data Flow:** Each function's inputs and outputs are clearly defined through its signature
+- **Explicit Data Flow:** Each function's inputs and outputs are clearly defined through its signature and artifact declarations
 - **Static Validation:** The pipeline validates all required artifacts are available before execution
 - **Type Safety:** Comprehensive type hints throughout the codebase
 - **Progress Tracking:** Integrated progress reporting for each pipeline stage